UNITY-Physics/hyperwheel/README.md

 ## 1. Overview

-This document describes the automated pipeline responsible for receiving DICOM and RRDF files from a Hyperfine MRI scanner, processing it, and securely uploading it to a designated project in Flywheel.
+This document describes the automated pipeline responsible for receiving DICOM and RRDF data from a Hyperfine MRI scanner, processing it, and securely uploading it to a designated project in Flywheel.

 The system is built around an **Orthanc DICOM server** running on a Raspberry Pi 5.
 The core logic is handled by a custom **Lua script** that is triggered by Orthanc events.
 This script orchestrates helper scripts and configuration files to create a robust workflow.